biopython/biopython/Doc/Tutorial/chapter_introduction.rst

 resource for modules, scripts, and web links for developers of Python-based software for bioinformatics use and research.
-Biopython includes parsers for various bioinformatics file formats (BLAST, Clustalw, FASTA, Genbank,...), access to online services (NCBI, Expasy,...), a standard sequence class, sequence alignment and motif analysis tools, clustering algorithms, a module for structural biology, and a module for phylogenetics analysis.
+Biopython includes parsers for various bioinformatics file formats (BLAST, Clustalw, FASTA, Genbank, ...), access to online services (NCBI, Expasy, ...), a standard sequence class, sequence alignment and motif analysis tools, clustering algorithms, a module for structural biology, and a module for phylogenetics analysis.